Gaussian Whittle-Mat\'ern fields on metric graphs: Introduction

 where $\alpha = \nu + \nicefrac1{2}$, $\Delta$ is the Laplacian equipped with suitable ``boundary conditions'' in the vertices, and $\mathcal{W}$ is Gaussian white noise.
 The advantage with this approach is that, if the solution exists, it automatically has a valid covariance function.
-The reason for considering this particular SPDE is that when \eqref{eq:Matern_spde} is considered on $\mathbb{R}^d$, it has Gaussian random fields with the covariance function \eqref{eq:matern_cov} as stationary solutions \citep{whittle63}.
-The method of generalizing the Mat\'ern fields to Riemaniann manifolds by \emph{defining} Whittle--Mat\'ern field as solutions to \eqref{eq:Matern_spde} specified on the manifold was proposed by \citet{lindgren11}, and has since then been extended to a number of scenarios \citep[see][for a recent review]{lindgren2022spde}, including non-stationary \citep{bakka2019, Hildeman2020} and non-Gaussian \citep{bolin14,bw20} models.
+The reason for considering this particular equation is that when \eqref{eq:Matern_spde} is considered on $\mathbb{R}^d$, it has Gaussian random fields with the covariance function \eqref{eq:matern_cov}, with $d(\cdot,\cdot)$ being the Euclidean distance, as stationary solutions \cite{whittle63}.
+The method of generalizing the Mat\'ern fields to Riemannian manifolds by \emph{defining} Whittle--Mat\'ern fields as solutions to \eqref{eq:Matern_spde} specified on the manifold was proposed by \cite{lindgren11}, and has since then been extended to a number of scenarios \cite[see][for a recent review]{lindgren2022spde}, including non-stationary \cite{bakka2019, Hildeman2020} and non-Gaussian \cite{bolin14,bw20} models.